2023 Calaveras County Grape Stomp Competition

 www.dunbarhouse.com

 Just a short walk from Main Street, Dunbar House Inn is likely your top choice if you like bed and breakfast inns.
 After all, it’s TripAdvisor’s top-rated B&B in Murphys and boasts a perfect rating.
 On the other hand, due to its rating, this charming B&B may already be sold out for the Calaveras Grape Stomping event.
-What’s more, you would have to book at least two nights, as there is a minimum for weekends, holidays and special events.
-However, if you’re lucky enough to book one of these lovely rooms, you’re bound to have an excellent stay.
+Moreover, you would have to book at least two nights, as there is a minimum for weekends, holidays, and special events.
+However, if you’re lucky enough to book one of these lovely rooms, you will have an excellent stay.

 Murphys Suites